 - Fools' Parade: At the beginning of the film, Appleyard and his friends are run out of the town of Glory after being given a check for $25,000 for years of convict labor at the local prison.
 They are miles away before reading the check closely enough to see that it can only be cashed at the bank that issued it, meaning they have to return to Glory.

 - A variation on this appears in The Santa Clause, where the border on Santa's business card is revealed to consist of a contract written in microscopic print, the general gist of which is that protagonist Scott Calvin is now Santa Claus, whether he likes it or not.
 And then in the sequel, an even more microscopic clause reveals that he has to get married or he'll lose his powers.

-- In The Flintstones, Fred signs a bunch of forms without reading them, and they turn out to be firing notices for all his friends.
+- Played with in The Flintstones.
+Initially, Fred plans on reading over all the forms before signing, citing once getting screwed over by a plumber because he didn't read the forms first, only for his secretary, who's The Dragon for Cliff Vandercave to convince him not to.
+As a result, Fred signs a bunch of forms without reading them, and they turn out to be firing notices for all his colleagues who dig at the quarry.
 The dictabird even tells him, "Only an idiot signs something before reading it."

 - Good Omens: Crowley (a demon) actually sent a software user agreement to the guys downstairs in charge of the 'sell your soul' contracts with the note: "Learn, guys."

 - The first Red Dwarf novel expanded on the character who was the ship's hologram before Rimmer.
 At one point, he took out a loan from a mob run building society with a ridiculously high interest rate clause.
 The clause in question was hidden in a microdot in the letter i in one sentence, thereby taking the concept of fine print to ridiculous new levels.